prabha-os/Email-spam-checking/README.md

 # Email-spam-checking
-download the dataset emails.csv then upload it into jupyter notebopk
+download the dataset emails.csv then upload it into jupyter notebook